 - Shared 3, 4, 5, and 6-room flats featuring individual rooms and common areas (kitchen, living room, bathroom).
 Also a few number of flats for couples with or without children.

 When applying to these options, stay on the ball!
 Respond quickly to communication sent to you by these residences.
 Do not expect to be told that you have not been allocated a room.
 Many residences only contact applicants that have received a room.
 Therefore, don’t think you work is done once you have applied for several residences.
-In the past asking multiple times to the same residences over a span of several weeks has proved to be a successful strategy.
+In the past, sending a follow up email every week or two weeks has proved to be a successful strategy.
 Since many of these residences simply fill places when a spot opens, and do not have a waiting list, your luck in timing may impact your success more than anything else.

 Other housing options